surfdemon/gainpace-property/README.md

 #### Font

-For fonts, I have picked two fonts from [Google fonts](https://fonts.google.com/)
+For fonts, I have picked two fonts from [Google fonts](https://fonts.google.com/).
+I have picked these because I think they are clean/clear and easy to read.

 [Montserrat](https://fonts.google.com/specimen/Montserrat) has been selected for the majority of the text on the page.
 [Source Sans 3](https://fonts.google.com/specimen/Source+Sans+3) has been selected for the logo.